romanz/amodem/README.md

 	$ sudo pip install numpy reedsolo bitarray

+For graphs and visualization (optional), install:

+	$ sudo pip install matplotlib

 ## Calibration

 Connect the audio cable between the sender and the receiver, and run the